 It was anticipated that peak demand management would be an important source of revenue for commercial facilities participating in the ACES program, but that has not been realized to date.
-Instead, the one Grantee pursuing peak demand management has prioritized their other revenue strategies (primarily RNS and DR).
-For comparison to ICAP and RNS revenues, the anticipated normalized per kW revenues for this project was on the order of \$11.20 per kW.
+Instead, the Grantees pursuing peak demand management have prioritized their other revenue strategies (primarily ICAP, RNS, and DR) and earn notably higher revenue per kW for those revenue streams.
+For comparison, the latest reporting period for the three Grantees targeting peak demand management showed an average normalized revenue of \$5.53/kW for peak demand versus \$35.67 for demand response.